microsoft/SQL_LogScout/README.md

 1. **InteractivePrompts** - possible values are:
      - Quiet - suppresses possible prompts for data input.
 Selecting Quiet mode implicitly selects "Y" to all the screens that requires an agreement to proceed.
      - Noisy - (default) shows prompts requesting user input where necessary

+## Graphical User Interface (GUI)

+The GUI is a feature added in version 5.0 of SQL LogScout.
+It allows the user to make many of the selections in a single user interface, if they prefer it over the menu options in command prompt.
+You can do the following in the GUI:

+- Select the scenario(s) you would like to collect data for
+- Select the target SQL Server instace
+- Select the destination log output folder.
+The default option here is to create a new folder under the Log location you choose.
+The new folder is of the format \Output_datetime.
+See **-DeleteFolderOrNew** parameter and  `NewCustomFolder` value as a reference.
+If you check the `Overwrite Existing Logs` option, an \Output folder will be created or overwritten if another copy existed before.
+- Perfmon counters and SQL Server Extended events.
+Certain scenarios allow you to collect Perfmon counters and Xevent data (see [Scenarios](#scenarios) for more information).
+As you select scenarios these options will be enabled or disabled.
+You can also uncheck certain counters or Xevents if you want avoid collecting them, though it is recommended to go with the full set of counters and events that the sceanario uses.
+- The NoBasic checkbox corresponds to the NoBasic scenario switch.
+Essentially it collects logs for the specific scenario selected but excludes collecting basic logs, which is a default option for many of the scenarios.
+For more information, see [Parameters](#parameters) -> Scenarios.

+If you do not select any option in the GUI (e.g. scenario or server name) and click OK, you would be prompted to do so in the command prompt menu options that follow the GUI.
+If you click the Cancel button in the GUI, SQL LogScout will clean up and exit.

 ## Examples